PrestaShop/prestashop-specs/core/back-office/shop-parameters/product-settings/Product Setting Page.md

 but the "S", "M", and "L" attributes remain displayed.

-Also, **if the preferentce is disable and the value of an attribute has no product in all possible combinations**, the combination of the products no longer available will be hidden.
+Also, **when this option is disabled and if the value of an attribute has no product in all possible combinations**, the combination of the products that are no longer available is hidden.

 For example, the "White" attribute and the related product are not displayed in the following case: